Amanatao/DecrypTool/README.md

 # __General info__
 It is a project built by a 1st year student in IT.<br>
-This programm has been made to make cryptography easier for beginners.
+This program has been created to make cryptography easier for beginners.
 It has one objective :
 **Make your ctf faster**<br>
-I will regulary add new scripts and types of encryption / decryption.
+I will regularly add new scripts and types of encryption / decryption.
 To date, DecrypTool has :
 * Cesar bruteforce
 * Base transposition :